KimiOnChill/ono-tebe-nado-fd/README.md

 https://github.com/KimiOnChill/ono-tebe-nado-fd

-THis is a study project for building single web page by  given design.
+This is a public study project for building single web page by  given design.